forrestfwilliams/burst2safe/README.md

 The tool should raise an error if any of these conditions are not met.

-The output SAFE file will be created in the current directory.
+The output SAFE file will be created in the directory specified using the `--output-dir` argument, which defaults to the current directory.

 ## burst2stack usage
 For those who want to create stacks of SAFEs (SAFEs covering the same region but from different dates), we have created the `burst2stack` tool.
-This tool has a similar structure as `burst2safe`, but with small changes to CLI arguments.
+This tool has a similar structure as `burst2safe`, but with small changes to the CLI arguments.

 This includes:
 - Exclusion of the granules pathway
 - Specifying the relative instead of absolute orbit number
-- Adding a start and end date argument
+- Adding a start date and end date argument

-An example command that runs `burst2stack` for the same area as the previous example, but for a range of dates can be seen below:
+An example command that runs `burst2stack` for the same area as the previous examples, but for a range of dates can be seen below:
 ```bash
 burst2stack --rel-orbit 64 --start-date 2020-06-03 --end-date 2020-06-17 --extent 53.57 27.54 53.78 27.60 --pols VV
 ```